andycb/AdventurerClientDotNet/README.md

 # AdventurerClientDotNet
 A cross platform .NET library for communicating with the FlashForge Adventurer and Monoprice Voxel.

-A Python script for displaying weather and travel information on a Pimoroni Inky wHAT display.
-For the full write up of this project, see https://andybradford.dev/2020/01/12/using-the-monoprice-voxel-with-ultimaker-cura/.

 Currently this is a limited MVP, supporting reading some information from the printer and sending G Code files to it.
 The interface code is broken out into its own project, with a Console application referencing it.

 ## Building